wkentaro/labelme/README.md

 pyinstaller labelme.spec
 # your app is upder dist\labelme
 ```
-if you found that a target computer cannot open jpg/gif file, this is because the target computer has no vc2008 redistratable installed.
-but the dlls under qt4_pulgins need VC runtime to load.
+If you found that a target computer cannot open jpg/gif file, this is because the target computer has no vc2008 redistratable installed while the dlls under qt4_pulgins\imageformats directory need vc2008 runtime.
 You can either copy the msvc*90.dll and Microsoft.VC90.CRT.manifest files to qt4_pulgins\imageformats directory or install vc2008 redistratable on target computer.

 ## Usage